 Although determining why gait is abnormal is important, interventions to alter gait are not always indicated.
 A slowed, aesthetically abnormal gait may enable the elderly person to walk safely and without assistance.
-However, some treatment interventions can lead to improvement; they include exercise, balance training, and assistive devices (see see Treatment of Gait Disorders).
+However, some treatment interventions can lead to improvement; they include exercise, balance training, and assistive devices (see Table 2: Treatment of Gait Disorders).

 |PrintOpen table in new window